 NATIONAL LEARN ABOUT BUTTERFLIES DAY

 Observed annually, March 14th is National Learn About Butterflies Day encourages us to look for a blur of color as butterflies begin migrating across the country.
 Each year the celebration brings with it an awareness of the varieties of butterflies and their importance to our survival.
-Spring and summer are just right around the corner, so it is a good time to take a few minutes and learn something new about butterflies and appreciate their beauty.
+Spring and summer are just right around the corner, so it is an excellent time to take a few minutes and learn something new about butterflies and appreciate their beauty.